-physical library resources (books, journal, DVDs etc.) and offer a range of study areas to allow you to study in the environment that suits you best: Social areas, quiet and silent areas.
-Our Libraries also provide access to wide range of online information sources, including eBooks, e-Journals and subject databases.
+The University Library is the key source of academic information for students.
+The Library provides physical library resources (books, journal, DVDs etc.) and offers a range of study areas to allow you to study in the environment that suits you best: Social areas, quiet and silent areas.
+The Library also provides access to wide range of online information sources, including eBooks, e-Journals and subject databases.

-Libraries also provide students with academic skills support via the Skills for Learning programme.
-Oncampus, you can attend workshops or ask for one-to-one help on a range of skills such as academic writing and referencing.
-You can also access a range of online skills material at: www.wlv.ac.uk/lib/skills
+The Library also provides students with academic skills support via the Skills for Learning programme.
+While on campus you can attend workshops or ask for one-to-one help on a range of skills such as academic writing and referencing.
+You can also access a range of online skills material at: www.wlv.ac.uk/lib/skills-for-learning

-The University Student Support website offers advice on a variety of matters (careers, counselling, student union advice, etc.) You can also access these services by booking an appointment with the SU, careers, counselling services, etc.
+The University Student Support website offers advice on a variety of matters (careers, counselling, student union advice, etc.) Students can also access these services by booking appointment with the SU, careers, counselling services, etc.